-Sentech was established in terms of the Sentech Act, 1996 (Act 63 of 1996), and is listed as a Schedule 3B public entity in terms of the PFMA of 1999.
-It is responsible for providing broadcasting signal distribution services to licensed TV and radio broadcasters.
-In 2002, following the deregulation of the telecommunications sector, Sentech was granted two additional licences, allowing the entity to provide international voice-based telecommunications and multimedia services.
+Sentech was established in terms of the Sentech Act, 1996 (Act 63 of 1996) is listed as a schedule 3B public entity in the PFMA of 1999 and derives its mandate from the ECA of 2005.
+It is responsible for providing broadcasting signal distribution services to licensed television and radio broadcasters.

+In 2002, following the deregulation of the telecommunications sector, Sentech was licensed to provide international voice-based telecommunications and multimedia services.